-Notwithstanding our backgrounds and zeal in proclaiming the gospel truths of the Book of Mormon and Bible, we do not defend those historical and doctrinal teachings in Mormonism which are not true.
-We seek to evaluate all LDS teachings with optimal objectivity, utilizing logic, scholarly research and the influence of the Holy Ghost together to accomplish this purpose.
-If Mormon beliefs cannot withstand rigorous intellectual and spiritual scrutiny, which unfortunately is often the case, we will not hesitate to declare them in error.
-We welcome interaction with our readership, including not only important questions about LDS church teachings, but also well-reasoned arguments in disagreement with our conclusions.
+Notwithstanding our backgrounds and zeal in proclaiming the gospel truths of the Book of Mormon and Bible, we do not defend those LDS historical and doctrinal teachings which are not true.
+We seek to evaluate all LDS teachings with optimal objectivity, utilizing logic, careful and prayerful reading, scholarly research and the influence of the Holy Ghost together to accomplish this purpose.
+If LDS beliefs cannot withstand rigorous intellectual and spiritual scrutiny, which is often unfortunately the case, we don’t hesitate to declare them in error.
+We welcome interaction with our readership, including not only important questions and commentary regarding our essays, but also well-reasoned and respectful arguments in disagreement with our conclusions.

-For those wishing to know our actual identities for the purpose of communicating privately with us or any of our guest writers, you will only be required to honestly identify yourself to do so.
-Please contact us via email at 7msbrothers.com or at firstname.lastname@example.org.
+For those wishing to communicate privately with Scott S. Mitchell, you will only be required to honestly identify yourself to do so.
+You can write to me via email at 7msbrothers.com or at firstname.lastname@example.org.